danielecapo/fonduta/README.md

 	(on-alignment x-height 100) -> [100 500]
 	(on-overshoot x-height 100) -> [100 510]

-Variables: a (possibly empty) vector of variables with their values
+Variables: a vector of variables with their values

 	[contrast 0.5
 	 stems    100]